tibagni/pyShell/README.md

 ```

 ## AI Commands

-The first time you use an AI-powered command (`do` or `explain`), pyShell will prompt you to configure your AI provider settings.
-These settings are saved to a .pyShell file in your home directory (~/.pyShell) for future sessions.
+The first time you use an AI-powered command (`do`, `explain`, `summarize`), pyShell will prompt you to configure your AI provider settings.
+These settings are saved to a .pyShell file in your home directory (`~/.pyShell`) for future sessions.

 ### Example: `do` command

 Let the AI figure out the command for you.

 ```console